-WildEarth Kids take kids ages 4-18 on free, live and interactive safari experiences, transporting them from wherever they are onto the back of a virtual safari vehicle.
+WildEarth Kids take kids ages 4-18 on free, live, and interactive safari experiences, transporting them from wherever they are onto the back of a virtual safari vehicle.

-6. Nature outdoors
+6. Nature: outdoors

-Whether you have a backyard, a balcony or a nearby park, summer is the time to get in touch with nature.
+Whether you have a backyard, a balcony, or a nearby park, summer is the time to get in touch with nature.

 Kids will also enjoy watching seeds grow.
-To make it more fun, a few days after planting seeds outside or in a sunny window, take three or four pieces of paper, divide each into four square and let your child check on the seeds, and each day draw and colour what they see to capture the transformation.
+To make it more fun, a few days after planting seeds outside or in a sunny window, take three or four pieces of paper, divide each into four square and let your child check on the seeds, and each day draws and colours what they see to capture the transformation.
 They will have a fascinating record of how fast their seedling grows!

 You can also give your child a small plant to care for.
 They can grow some flowers in a pot or some herbs on a windowsill.
 When you need a few minutes, have them check on their plant to see if it needs water.

 Next, invite some wildlife into your backyard or patio by creating a bird feeder.
-You can make an easy DIY bird feeder by taking a stale crust of bread, cutting in out in the shape you want, and covering it in peanut butter.
+You can make an easy DIY bird feeder by taking a stale crust of bread, cutting it out in the shape you want, and covering it in peanut butter.
 Press birdseed onto the peanut butter and put a hook through the top of the bread and hang it on a branch!

 7. Creative dance party